 Please note that we do not re-home soft bedding such as pillows, quilts, duvets and bumpers as these increase the risk of sudden unexpected infant death.
 They may cover the baby’s face and obstruct breathing or cause overheating.
 Older babies in a cot can be at an increased risk of a sleeping accident by using pillows and bumpers as a step to climb up and fall out of the cot.
 It is safer to wait until the child starts to sleep in a bed before introducing a pillow or other soft bedding.
 For more info please refer to SIDS and Kids.

 Next steps - getting your donations to our centre

 Please go to our contact us page to see our current opening hours to arrange to deliver your donation, or email us to arrange a mutually suitable time to donate out of opening hours.
 If you have a couple of small things to donate you can always post your donation to Olivia’s Place PO Box 688 Warragul VIC 3820.
 Thank you!

-If you can't make it to the Centre to drop in your donation, Priceline Pharmacy Warragul generously accepts donations on our behalf.
-Take your items to the rear dispensary counter (where you fill your prescriptions) and ask for Di.
+If you can't make it to the Centre to drop in your donation we offer out of hours drop off points in Warragul, Traralgon and Leongatha - please see our CONTACTS page for details.
 If using this option PLEASE CHECK FIRST that we can accept your donation.
-If in doubt, ask, and if you are planning to drop a larger item like a cot or pram into Priceline please call us or them first to confirm they have the space to hold it for us until we can collect.
+If in doubt, ask, and if you are planning to drop a larger item like a cot or pram in please call us or them first to confirm they have the space to hold it for us until we can collect.